Your Wedding Speech: Should You iPhone It In?

 It all just seemed a little, well… cold.

-He’d look down at his phone, read, look up, then use his other hand, which also held a microphone, to scroll down the screen to the next section of his speech.
+He’d look down at his phone, read then use his other hand, which also held a microphone, to scroll down the screen.

-This is not very different from how speakers use traditional note cards, of course, but it felt a little impersonal to me.
+This is not very different from how speakers use traditional note cards, of course, but it felt impersonal to me.

 Maybe it’s because smartphones, while ubiquitous and transformative, can be irritating to be around at times.
 This is never truer than when you’re in the presence of someone paying more attention to their phone than you.